farleyknight/dive-vscode-extension/docs/next_steps.md

 **Next Steps:**

 2.  **Endpoint Discovery and Disambiguation:**
-    *   **Discover All Endpoints:** Implement logic (in `src/endpoint-discovery.ts` function `discoverEndpoints`) to find *all* Spring Boot REST endpoints within the workspace using the installed Java Language Support extension.
+    *   **Discover All Endpoints:** Refine/Implement logic (in `src/endpoint-discovery.ts` function `discoverEndpoints`) to find *all* Spring Boot REST endpoints using the Java Language Support extension. *(Initial implementation exists)*.
         *   **Primary Approach: LSP-based:** Use `vscode.commands.executeCommand` with relevant commands provided by the Java extension.
-This will likely involve:
-            *   Finding potential controller classes and endpoint methods using symbol providers (e.g., `'vscode.executeWorkspaceSymbolProvider'`, `'vscode.executeDocumentSymbolProvider'`).
-Query patterns might target annotations like `@RestController`, `@GetMapping`, etc., or broader searches filtered later.
-            *   Extracting specific annotation details (like `path`, `value`, `method` attributes) from the found symbols.
-This might require additional LSP calls (e.g., requesting hover information, code actions, or custom commands provided by the Java extension) to get the necessary attribute values associated with the annotations.
-        *   *(Manual parsing using `vscode.workspace.findFiles` and regex/parsers is discouraged due to complexity and fragility and should only be considered as a last resort if LSP proves insufficient.)*
+This likely involves symbol providers and potentially other calls (hovers, etc.). **Requires investigation via E2E tests (see below) to confirm exact commands and metadata structure.**
         *   Create a structured list of found endpoints, including method, path, and source location (URI and position).
 Example: `[{ method: 'POST', path: '/api/users', uri: vscode.Uri, position: vscode.Position, handlerMethodName: 'createUser', description: 'Creates a new user' /* Optional: extracted from Javadoc/comments */ }, ...] `.
         *   **Identify Target Endpoint:** Use the `naturalLanguageQuery` from step 1 to identify the most likely target endpoint from the discovered list.
 This may involve:
             *   Simple keyword matching between the query and the endpoint paths/methods/descriptions.
             *   Potentially using an LLM (via a dedicated tool or API call) to perform semantic matching between the user's query and the list of available endpoints, asking it to return the best match(es).
-        *   If multiple potential matches are found or the confidence is low, interact with the user (e.g., `stream.markdown('Did you mean GET /api/test or POST /api/tests?')`) to confirm the correct endpoint.
+            *   If multiple potential matches are found or the confidence is low, interact with the user.
         *   Once a single endpoint is confidently identified, store its `vscode.Uri` and `vscode.Position`.
+        *   **Testing:**
+            *   **(Crucial First Step):** Create E2E tests (`test/suite/e2e/index.ts`) that execute LSP commands (`executeWorkspaceSymbolProvider`, etc.) against the fixtures and **log the raw results**.
+This is needed to understand what data the LSP *actually* provides before refining the `discoverEndpoints` implementation.
+            *   Write/expand unit tests (`test/suite/endpoint-discovery.test.ts`) for endpoint discovery logic, **mocking LSP responses based on the findings from the E2E logs**.
-    *   **Testing:** Unit test endpoint discovery logic.
-Unit test the disambiguation logic with various queries and mock endpoint lists.
-Manually test against a real Spring Boot project with diverse endpoints and natural language queries.
+            *   Unit test the disambiguation logic.
+            *   Manually test against a real Spring Boot project.
     3.  **Java LSP Call Hierarchy Integration:**
         *   Identify the correct VS Code command provided by the installed Java extension for fetching call hierarchies (e.g., `vscode.prepareCallHierarchy`, `java.showCallHierarchy`, followed by `vscode.provideOutgoingCalls`).
 This might require checking the Java extension's contributions.
         *   Use `vscode.commands.executeCommand` to invoke the call hierarchy provider with the specific URI and position identified in step 2.
-    *   Recursively fetch *outgoing* calls (`vscode.provideOutgoingCalls`) to build a data structure (like a tree or graph) representing the call flow from the endpoint method down to a reasonable depth (e.g., 3-5 levels).
-Handle cycles gracefully.
+        *   Recursively fetch *outgoing* calls.
-    *   **Testing:** Unit test the recursive call fetching and data structure building logic by mocking `vscode.commands.executeCommand`.
-Manually test against a real Spring Boot project (using an endpoint confirmed in step 2) with a known call structure and verify the resulting diagram accuracy.
+        *   **Testing:** Unit test the recursive call fetching by mocking `vscode.commands.executeCommand`.
+Manually test against a real Spring Boot project.

 4.  **Sequence Diagram Generation:**
     *   Create a function that traverses the call hierarchy data structure generated in step 3.
-    *   Translate the call flow (classes/methods calling other methods) into a Mermaid `
+    *   Translate the call flow (classes/methods calling other methods) into a Mermaid `sequenceDiagram` syntax.
+    *   Add unit tests for the generation logic.